galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ### Left Aligning indels

 To normalize the positional distribution of indels we use the {% icon tool %} **BamLeftAlign** utility from the [FreeBayes](https://github.com/ekg/freebayes#indels) package.
-You can find it in the **NGS: Variant Analysis** section.
 This is necessary to avoid erroneous polymorphisms flanking regions with indels (e.g., in low complexity loci):

 > ### {% icon hands_on %} Hands-on: Left-align indels
 >